 The Giants set the bar high for Tacoma in the 1960s with three Hall of Famers and a gaggle of longtime record holders.
 Many of the benchmarks set by Cheney Stadium’s inaugural team still stand and will likely never been broken.
 Some records have been cemented simply by the changes in how the game is played.
 Others are just so impressive, we can’t imagine them being bested.

-Next week, we’ll share 5 Tacoma baseball records that could be topped by Rainiers in the foreseeable future; the “most breakable” records.
+Next, check out 5 Tacoma baseball records that could be topped by Rainiers in the foreseeable future; the “most breakable” records.
 But here are 5 “unbreakable” Tacoma baseball records that will stand the test of time.

 338 runs (career) – Gil Garrido, Tacoma Giants 1961-65